TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 Easy!
 Now, if you run `npx webpack` in your project directory, your page should show our new function being used.

 <span id="exports-knowledge-check"></span>
-There are 2 different ways to use exports in your code: named exports and default exports.
+There are two different ways to use exports in your code: named exports and default exports.
 Which option you use depends on what you're exporting.
-As a general rule if you want to export multiple functions use named exports with this pattern:
+Take a moment to look at the [MDN documentation about the import declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and the [MDN documentation about the export declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) which give great examples for the different syntax on import and export.

+Here is an example with named exports, which you will most often use when you have multiple values to export in a module:

 ~~~javascript
 // a file called myModule.js